radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 {{< rad file="snippets/env.bicep" embed=true marker="//SECRETSTORE" >}}

-> Note the property `pat` is a required property that refers to your personal access token, while `username` is an optional field you can specify if your git platform requires a username.
+> Note the property `pat` is a required secret key that refers to your personal access token, while `username` is an optional key you can specify if your git platform requires a username.

 ## Step 2: Configure Terraform Recipe git authentication